 Fashion designers specializing in bike-to-work friendly clothing are getting more attention from mainstream press, accessory stores dedicated to bike culture are opening up (Chrome, the infamous messenger bike bag manufacturer, just opened a flagship shop on Mulberry Street) and there are more cycle stores in the city than ever before.

 “I have my personal theory, which is that you need a certain amount of bike stores to breed a culture,” McCorkell said about his competition, which includes Gotham Bikes on West Broadway and BikeWorks NYC on Ridge Street, just to name a couple.
 “Often, bike stores are the focal point of where this stuff is corresponded, where people put up signs to say they want to meet up or organize something.”

-He rallied for in bike paths on the Manhattan and Queensboro bridges, and called for the destruction of staircases that rankled Brooklyn Bridge commuters.
+He rallied for bike paths on the Manhattan and Queensboro bridges, and called for the destruction of staircases that rankled Brooklyn Bridge commuters.
 He was also part of the generation of bike advocates who convinced the city to stop implementing “bike-killer” sewer covers, ones with large parallel grates that sent bikers crashing into the cement.
-He was called in to help consult on the West Side bike path, and watched bright-green bike lanes cross-cross his city streets, including one right outside Bicycle Habitat's door on Lafayette.
+He was called in to help consult on the West Side bike path, and watched as bright-green bike lanes were painted on his city streets, including one right outside Bicycle Habitat's door on Lafayette.

 It wasn’t always like this.
 At the end of the 1980s, the Koch Administration banned cyclists from Fifth Avenue, Madison Avenue, and Park Avenue from 34th Street to 59th Street.
 Bicycle Habitat held fund raisers for the legal fees and paid bike messengers to strike until the streets were open again.